-Draw a great looking Bubbles with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Bubbles with easy drawing instructions and video tutorial.

 A bubble is "a globule of one substance in another, usually a gas in a liquid."
 Bubbles are common to the human experience - we see bubbles of air in water and bubbles of carbonated gas in a glass of soda.